 The financial services industry wants to make you poor and stupid

-Almost all the advice you will receive from the financial industry will be bad advice.
-Even though they should be professional, a lot of financial advisors are actually not as good at investing as you think.
+Almost all the advice you will receive from the financial industry will be wrong.
+Even though these financial advisors should be professional, a lot of financial advisors are not as good at investing as you think (or as they believe).
 On the other hand, they are very good advertisers.
 Their job is to make money, not to make you rich.
-They have actually much more interests towards making fund managers rich than making you rich.
+They have much more interest in making fund managers rich than making you rich.

 Act as if every broker, insurance salesman, mutual fund salesperson, and financial advisor you encounter is a hardened criminal, and stick to low-cost index funds, and you’ll do just fine.

-Something really different about this book is that the author is giving you assignments at the end of each chapter.
-What is really good about these assignments is that the author is actually advising books for you to read at the end of each chapter.
+Something different about this book is that the author is giving you assignments at the end of each chapter.
+I found these assignments interesting.
+In them, the author recommends books to read at the end of each chapter.

-Even though this book is tiny, if you read all the books that the author is advising, you will have a very large understanding of investing and personal finance!
+Even though this book is tiny, if you read all the books that the author is advising, you will have a broad understanding of investing and personal finance!

-I actually like a lot the selection of the books that the author is assigning you to read.
+I like a lot the selection of the books that the author is assigning you to read.
 And it is also good that the author is only advising books from other authors, not his own.
-For instance, the author is advising you to read The Millionaire Next Door.
-This is a really great book!
-Another book that the author advice is Common Sense on Mutual Funds by John Bogle.
+For instance, the author is encouraging you to read The Millionaire Next Door.
+The Millionaire Next Door is a great book!
+Another book that the author advises is Common Sense on Mutual Funds by John Bogle.
 I have not read this book.
-But I have read The Little Book on Common Sense Investing by the same author and it was a good read.
+But I have read The Little Book on Common Sense Investing by the same author, and it was a good read.
 There are many more books advised by the author.
 They all look like great options!

 Things I did not like

-There are actually very few things I did not like in this book.
+There are very few things I did not like in How Millenials Can Get Rich Slowly.
 It was overall a nice read with a nice style.

 The book does not cover anything about early retirement.
 It states that you should save 12 years of living expenses before retirement.
-This is only 12 years because it assumes that social security will bring in the equivalent of 12 other years of living expenses.
-This will work, but only for official retirement.
+The author recommends only 12 years because he assumes that social security will bring in the equivalent of 12 other years of living expenses.
+Doing so will probably work, but only for official retirement.
 If you want to retire early, you cannot count on social security!

 This next point is highly related to the previous one.
-The author states that someone should save about 15% of its salary in order to retire property.
-This is, once again, correct if you want to retire at 65.
-But I would actually advocate you to try to save as much as possible if you want to retire earlier than that.
+The author states that someone should save about 15% of its salary from retiring property.
+Once again, this fact is correct if you want to retire at 65.
+But I would advocate you to try to save as much as possible if you want to retire earlier than that.

-The author states that any fund below 0.5% of Total Expense Ratio (TER) is good.
+The author states that any fund below a 0.5%Total Expense Ratio (TER) is good.
 But in fact, you should probably only look at funds below 0.3%, maybe even below 0.2% of fees!
-This is something you have the power to change!
+Fees are something you have the power to change!
 Do not fall for high price index funds.
 I would consider a 0.5% index funds to be expensive these days.

-Overall, I really liked this book.
-Normally, I do not like very small books.
-But this one really gets to the point.
+Overall, I liked How Millennials Can Get Rich Slowly.
+Normally, I do not like tiny books.
+But this one gets to the point.
 And instead of being extremely long and trying to cover everything, the book recommends some other books to read to complete your knowledge.
-This is something I really liked about the book.
+These book recommendations are something I liked about the book.

-The pieces of advice in the book are really sound.
+The pieces of advice in the book are sound.
 If you follow them, you will be on your way to Financial Independence (FI).
-The book does not advise extreme frugality or minimalism, but its message is really important.
+The book does not advise extreme frugality or minimalism, but its message is essential.
 Then, it is up to you to know if you want to take it further or you are satisfied with the teachings of this book.
-I any case, I would recommend you read some of the other books that the author assign you to read.
+I any case, I would recommend you read some of the other books that the author assigns you to read.

-Even though this book is titled for millennials, I think that its message can be applied by anyone.
+Even though How Millenials Can Get Rich Slowly is titled for millennials, I think that anyone can apply its message.
 It is probably a path that more millennials are following these days than other generations.
-But this is definitely something that most people could learn from.
+But this is something that most people could learn from.

-Have you ever read this book?
+Have you ever read How Millennials Can Get Rich Slowly?
 What did you think of it?